siphilelemkhizee/Prohealth-FrontEnd-And-Web-Sytem/README.md

 ## 🚀 Key Features

-**Role-Based Access:** Different functionalities for doctors, patients, and admins.
+**Role-Based Access:** Different functionalities for the web-based system for doctors, patients, and admins.

 **Appointment Scheduling:** Patients can book appointments based on doctor availability.

 **Dynamic Timeslot Selection:** Available times are updated based on the selected doctor and date.

-**Dashboard Analytics:** Displays earnings, appointment trends, and patient statistics.
+**Dashboard Analytics:** Displays earnings, appointment trends, and patient statistics on the web-based system.

 **Data Filtering:** Search and filter appointments by doctor, date, and status.

 **Email Notifications:** Integration with SendGrid for appointment confirmations.

-**Patient Vital Signs Management:** Doctors can update patient details and medical history.
+**Patient Vital Signs Management:** Doctors can update patient details vital signs and medical history.

 **Secure Authentication:** Ensures only authorized users can access the system.